ML4BM-Lab/DeepRBP/README.md

 ## (work to do here)
 ---

-### Evaluate DeepRBP Predictor
+### Evaluate DeepRBP Predictor (a día de hoy no he hecho un notebook para esto)
 ### **Option 1: Running the Python Script**
 # para esto haz un jupyter notebook para que el usuario pueda usar el modelo sobre su propio data si quiere.

 ### Tumor-Specific vs General Training Benchmark
 In this section, we evaluate whether training `DeepRBPredictor` on all tumor types combined improves transcript expression prediction performance compared to using a model trained on a single tumor type.

 We compare two training strategies:

-- *General model*: Trained on all available tumor types using the best architecture selected through Optuna, employing a consistent training-validation split for all tumor types (via run_predictor.sh).
+- *General model*: Trained on all available tumor types using the best architecture selected through Optuna, employing a consistent training-validation split for all tumor types (via `run_predictor.sh`).
 - *Tumor-specific models*: Individually trained models for each tumor type using the same optimized architecture.
 The training-validation splits are consistent with those used for the general model.

 Batch sizes for tumor-specific models are determined by the number of samples available: